go-joce/spring-petclinic/SUBMISSION.md

 ![Screen Capture #4](hw8images/dockercomposeup.PNG)<BR>
 I tried editing the files multiple times but could not get past this error.<BR>
-5 pts Your browser accessing the “Veterinarians” page of the website from your local container.
+5 pts Your browser accessing the “Veterinarians” page of the website from your local container.<BR>
 Could not build site after trying to debug error...
+I entered the image config exactly as demonstrated.